 When you and your guests are staying at the Inn at Fox Hollow, your options for where to hold your rehearsal dinner are numerous.
 Of course, there’s Volpe Ristorante, the high-end and inventive Italian restaurant on the Inn’s grounds.
-But the hotel also offers complimentary shuttle rides to a handful of other Scotto restaurants in the area—these include Rare650, Blackstone Steakhouse, and One North.
+But the hotel is also nearby a handful of other Scotto restaurants in the area—these include Rare650, Blackstone Steakhouse, Opus Steakhouse , Insignia Steakhouse & One10 Restaurant.

 What Actually Happens At A Rehearsal Dinner

 More than merely a reason to eat a delicious meal the night before your wedding, the rehearsal dinner has a specific function.
 Whether your wedding is an off-the-cuff nonchalant affair or an intricately planned, strictly managed proceeding, there are steps you will need to hit.
 These include pairing members of the bridal party for the walk down the aisle, getting everyone lined up correctly at the ceremony, figuring out a timeline for speeches at the ceremony and reception, and assuring your mom that even though you decided not to serve turkey in the carving station, everything will be fine.

 It’s important to guard against any possible rehearsal dinner mistakes, which include delaying booking the venue, waiting to give out gifts or, oh yeah, forgetting to actually rehearse.